 - To read the full text of Bill C-14, the legislation that brought about medical assistance in dying, click here.

 To view social work guidelines/resources from social work regulatory bodies, see below.
-Note that not all provincial regulatory bodies have chosen to comment on MAiD; please note that MAiD now a legal health-care option like any other.
+Not all provincial regulatory bodies have chosen to comment on MAiD; please note that MAiD now a legal health-care option.